 - Does require a lot more work

 The lengthy amount of time it takes to warm up is a big disadvantage, as is the recommendation that it only be used with hardwood floor or tiles.
 But, since it can be timed to turn on a few hours before use, it’s easy to automate it.
 Still, it’s not quite as convenient as an electric radiator.
 Where underfloor heating in a conservatory shines, is in its even distribution of heat through the room.
 And obviously, the complete lack of a physical presence in the room is great.
 That’s a pretty big positive.
-You can buy underfloor heating from Only Radiators.

 Gas Central Heating: Heating a Conservatory in Winter the Usual Way

 You heat the rest of your house (probably) using gas central heating and a few radiators dotted around.
 So why not go the whole way and put a radiator in your conservatory.
 A radiator in conservatory terms is going to consist of either a very dramatic and eye-catching designer radiator, or a very minimalist flat panel radiator.

 There is no ‘best radiator for conservatory’ that will fully meet all your needs, but if you’re willing to sacrifice on space and large initial costs, conservatory heaters will be a part of your daily subconscious routine.
 No extra effort on your part, yet your conservatory heaters allow you to match the temperature of the rest of your home.

 - Potential for extremely high heat outputs